An Overview of Satellite Communications

 *Note:

-• A minimum of 6 or more participants are required to commence a company-based LIVE Virtual course
+• A minimum of 6 or more participants is required for a LIVE Virtual session to commence.

 • LIVE Virtual courses can be conducted for 5 hours or 7 hours daily.
 Please note that the number of training days will be extended if you opt for 5 hours daily.

-If you are keen on attending any of the above scheduled courses, please register your interest via our course enquiry form.
+If you are keen on attending the above scheduled course, please register your interest via our course enquiry form.

 This course aims to equip participants with the fundamental SATCOM knowledge and motivate them to further their knowledge in this domain.
 At the end of the course, participants will be able to: